A few years ago, my mother-in-law showed up at our house with a bag of seeds. They were meant for growing gourds.

 Steps to Growing Gourds

-Growing gourds is a simple process.
-You need to make sure that you plan out space accurately for them to grow because if not, gourds will take over your yard.
-Follow these steps, and you should do fine.
+Growing gourds is a simple process, but you need to make sure that you plan out your space, because if not, gourds will take over your yard.

 The seeds my mother-in-law brought, were planted without any plan.
 I, therefore, had to battle gourds growing randomly for the rest of my time at that house because gourds are hogs when it comes to space.